vrao423/CustomDynamicTypeFont/README.md

 Custom Dynamic Type Font
 =====================

-While implementing dynamic type for a project and I created this small library to implement custom dynamic type fonts.
-I think Apple overlooked this easy but important functionality with Dynamic Type.
+One of the major shortcommings of Dynamic Type in iOS is the inability to use custom fonts.

-And with the announcement for auto resizing cells in iOS 8, Dynamic Type will become even more important.
+To implement custom dynamic type for a project I wrote this code to overcome that shortcoming.

-Download the app that currently uses this library in the store here: www.appstore.com/QEDC
+The app that currently uses this code in the store is availible here: www.appstore.com/QEDC.

 ----------
 Requirements
 ----------
 This will only work for iOS 7.
-I will begin testing with iOS 8 soon.
+I will test with iOS 8 as its release date approaches.

 ----------
 Installation